 At the School of Optometry and Vision Science, academic staff conduct world-leading research spanning all of vision science.
 In-house clinics and outreach programmes provide real-world opportunities for students to put into practice what they’ve learned in the classroom.
 Students are supported and guided through their clinical practice by highly experienced tutors.
 The tutors supervise all students as they develop their professional skills.

-Your gift will support three vital public outreach and research programmes
+Your gift will support these vital public outreach and research programmes:

 - School Screening Programme: one in ten children in New Zealand have correctable visual problems that are not being treated.
 Your support of the School Screening Programme will help us reach the thousands of children we visit in schools every year and the hundreds we help to see the blackboard better.